Rebekah Elmaloglou

 Rebekah Sophie Elmaloglou (born 23 January 1974) is an Australian actress, known for her roles as teenage tearaway Sophie Simpson on Home and Away and Terese Willis on Neighbours.
 She also made guest appearances in E Street, A Country Practice and Pacific Drive.
 Her film appearances include Mad Max Beyond Thunderdome (1985), Princess Kate (1988) and The Sum of Us (1994).
-Two of her brothers, Dominic and Sebastian Elmaloglou, have also appeared on Home and Away.

-Life
+Early life

 Elmaloglou was born at the Royal Women's Hospital, Paddington, New South Wales, to a Greek father, Gregory, who was principal cello in the Sydney Symphony Orchestra, and an English mother, Theresa, who was a kindergarten teacher.
 Her father was born in France.
 Elmaloglou left school at the age of 15 and trained at the Keane Kids studios in Sydney, where she studied acting, singing and dancing.
-Dame Judi Dench is a cousin.
-She has a brother who is a crew member on Home and Away.